VAlgoLang/valgolang.github.io/source/tutorial.rst

 VAlgoLang has no specific requirement for the structure of the main body of the program.
 Like many of the other programming languages, watch out for syntax and semantic errors such as accessing an undeclared identifier, incompatible type assignments and so on.

-The only thing to note is that if you wish to compile a program with functions, thos functions need to be declared at the top of the file.
+The only thing to note is that if you wish to compile a program with functions, those functions need to be declared at the top of the file.
 The main body of the code (statements) should then follow these function definitions.

 Controlling Your Animation
 -----------------------------